niravkpatel28/Edba-js-bootcamp-assignments/Day3-Function-Constructor.md

 ## Day 3 : Random Expense Generator

 In the exercise, the learner will practice the concept of using function constructor for generating objects with consistent structure.
-In this exercise, the learner will create following functions
+The learner will create following functions

 1. First function is a function constructor, named Expense.
-This function will generate and object of type Expense, with the following structure
+This function will generate an object of type Expense, with the following structure

     ```****